survivejs/webpack-book/manuscript/building/01_source_maps.md

 ![Source maps in Chrome](images/sourcemaps.png)

 To improve the debuggability of an application, we can set up **source maps** for both code and styling.
 Source maps allow you to see exactly where an error was raised.
-They map the transformed source to its original form so that you can use browser tooling for debugging.
-This makes them particularly valuable during development.
+They map the transformed source to its original form so that you can use browser tooling for debugging making them particularly valuable for development.

 One approach is to simply skip source maps during development and rely on browser support of language features.
-This works particularly if you use ES6 without any extensions and develop using a modern browser.
+If you use ES6 without any extensions and develop using a modern browser, this can work.
 The great advantage of doing this is that you avoid all the problems related to source maps while gaining better performance.

-T> If you want to understand the ideas behind source maps in a greater detail, [read Ryan Seddon's introduction to the topic](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/).
+T> If you want to understand the ideas behind source maps in greater detail, [read Ryan Seddon's introduction to the topic](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/).

 ## Inline Source Maps and Separate Source Maps

 Webpack can generate both inline source maps included within bundles or separate source map files.
 The former are useful during development due to better performance while the latter are handy for production usage as it will keep the bundle size small.
-In this case, loading source maps becomes optional.
+In this case, loading source maps is optional.

-You may **not** want to generate a source map for your production bundle as this makes it easy to inspect your application (it depends on whether you want this or not; it is good for staging).
-Simply skip the `devtool` field then or generate hidden variant.
-Skipping source maps entirely also speeds up your build a notch as generating source maps at the best quality can be a heavy operation.
+You may **not** want to generate a source map for your production bundle as this makes it easy to inspect your application (it depends on whether you want this or not; it is useful for staging).
+Skip the `devtool` field then or generate a hidden variant.
+Skipping source maps entirely also speeds up your build a notch as generating source maps at the best quality can be a big operation.

 **Hidden source maps** give trace information only.
 You can connect them with a monitoring service to get traces as the application crashes allowing you to fix the problematic situations.
-This isn't ideal, but it's better to know about possible problems than not.
+While this isn't ideal, it is better to know about possible problems than not.

 T> It is a good idea to study the documentation of the loaders you are using to see loader specific tips.
-For example, with TypeScript, you may need to set a certain flag to make it work as you expect.
+For example, with TypeScript, you may need to set a particular flag to make it work as you expect.

 ## Enabling Source Maps

 Webpack provides two ways to enable source maps.
 There's a `devtool` shortcut field.
 You can also find two plugins that give more options to tweak.
-We'll discuss the plugins briefly in the end of this chapter.
+We'll discuss the plugins briefly at the end of this chapter.

-To get started, we can wrap the basic idea within a configuration part.
+To get started, we can wrap the core idea within a configuration part.
 You can convert this to use the plugins later if you want:

 **webpack.parts.js**